 - “I dislike the lack of reports that I can generate, for example, departmental allocation.
 Possibly the features are there, but I have yet to stumble upon them.”- Kingsley S. (Source G2)

 - “Only problem is it takes a few days before the money is in the account.”- Earl H. (Source G2)

 What are Wave’s Ratings from Other Review Sites?

 - Capterra: 4.4/5

 What’s My Final Verdict on Wave?

 Wave is a cloud-based payroll solution that caters to small businesses.
 With features like automatic payroll calculations, direct deposit, tax form preparation, tax filing, and employee self-service portals, Wave is quite a comprehensive software.

-What I like about Wave is that it’s cost-effective.
-I appreciate that businesses can use it for free for up to 10 employees, which includes accounting, invoicing, and banking features.
+There are many positive things about the software that we’ve gone over in this wave review, but what I like most is that it’s cost-effective.
+I appreciate that businesses on a budget can use its free plans, which includes accounting, invoicing, and banking features.
 Wave also offers a user-friendly interface that integrates with a comprehensive suite of accounting tools and offers detailed reporting features.

-To conclude, I think Wave offers a cost-effective payroll solution for small businesses, but even smaller businesses have employees spread out across the country that Wave doesn’t completely cater to given its lack of tax support in all states.
+To conclude this Wave review, I think the software offers a cost-effective payroll solution for small businesses, but even smaller businesses have employees spread out across the country that Wave doesn’t completely cater to given its lack of tax support in all states.